 The central nervous system consists of the brain, spinal cord, and all of the nerves within our body.
 The autonomic nervous system is the part of the central nervous system that regulates involuntary body functions.
 Within the autonomic nervous system, we find the sympathetic and parasympathetic nervous systems, which both control the same parts of the body and same general functions of the body, but with opposing effects.

 Understanding what sympathetic and parasympathetic responses are is not vital to them happening—they are involuntary responses to various stimuli.
-However, when we understand what each part of our autonomic nervous system does and what it needs to function properly, we become well-informed practice members at Experience Family Chiropractic and can better explain why seeing a Cape Coral chiropractor is so beneficial.
+However, when we understand what each part of our autonomic nervous system does and what it needs to function properly, we become well-informed practice members at Experience Health & Wellness Center and can better explain why seeing a Cape Coral chiropractor is so beneficial.

 The Sympathetic Nervous System: Fight or Flight Response